svj-aventador/xrpl-dev-portal/content/concepts/issued-currencies/rippling.md

 ## Example of Rippling

 "Rippling" occurs when more than one trust line is adjusted to make a payment.
-For example, if Alice owes Charlie money, and Alice also owes Bob money, then you could represent that in the XRP Ledger with trust lines like so:
+For example, if Alice owes Charlie money, and Alice also owes Bob money, then you could represent that in the SGY Ledger with trust lines like so:

 ![Charlie --($10)-- Alice -- ($20) -- Bob](img/noripple-01.png)